HomeRight ArrowEducation

 The central question in nearly every case is whether prediction markets are federally regulated financial instruments or unlicensed gambling.

-This tracker covers approximately 30 lawsuits we can find involving prediction markets like Kalshi, Coinbase, Robinhood and Polymarket as of Feb.
-14, 2026, with case statuses, upcoming court dates, and analysis of what the outcomes mean for users of those platforms.
+This tracker covers more than 30 lawsuits and bills we can find involving prediction markets like Kalshi, Coinbase, Robinhood and Polymarket as of April 9, 2026, with case statuses, upcoming court dates, and analysis of what the outcomes mean for users of those platforms.

 Key Takeaways

 Sports are the battleground.
 About 90% of Kalshi's trading volume comes from sports-related event contracts.
+Kalshi said it processed more than $1 billion in volume on the Super Bowl alone, and lifetime sports volume has reached $16.8 billion — more than double Nevada's entire 2025 sports betting handle of $8 billion.
 State gaming regulators see these as unlicensed sports bets, not financial derivatives, like the platforms argue.

 The political backdrop matters.
-The Trump administration's CFTC has been favorable to prediction markets, dropping the original appeal against Kalshi and signaling it may file amicus briefs defending federal jurisdiction.
-But state regulators, tribal governments, and state attorneys general are pushing back hard.
-Donald Trump Jr. is a strategic advisor to Polymarket and Kalshi.
+The Trump administration's CFTC has been favorable to prediction markets, dropping the original appeal against Kalshi, filing amicus briefs in multiple cases, and now suing states directly.
+CFTC Chair Michael Selig said on CNBC: "What we're seeing is an attempt by the state gaming commissions to effectively nullify federal law."
+But state regulators, tribal governments, state attorneys general, and a bipartisan group of senators are pushing back hard — now with criminal charges and legislation.
+Donald Trump Jr. is a strategic advisor to Kalshi and Polymarket.

 » Return to top «